dilanbhalla/security-advisories/reviews/harp-497.md

 SPDX-License-Identifier: CC-BY-4.0
 ---
 ### Summary
-*Cross-site Scripting (XSS) - Generic*<br><br>No fix is currently available for this vulnerability.
+*Cross-site Scripting (XSS) - Generic*<br><br>Recommendation: No fix is currently available for this vulnerability.
 It is our recommendation to not install or use this module at this time.
 ### Details
 [harp] Unsafe rendering of Markdown files
 <br><br>• Affected Versions: <=0.29.0